jameswu98/potatobot-1/README.md

 * Make this command the default command for the chassis subsystem.

 ### Create a DriveForTime Command
+When you are in an FRC competition, there is an *Autonomous Mode* at the beginning of the game.
+During this period, robots are not controlled by operators, and rather have to use their programming to complete objectives.
 * When this command starts running, we want to use the chassis's *drive()* method to set a speed.
   We also want to set the timeout for the command.
 * When the command is running it doesn't need to do anything - just wait for the timeout.
 * The *IsFinished()* method should return the value of whether the command has timed out or not.
   (Look up the API docs for this!)
 * When the command has ended, call the chassis's *Drive()* method to stop the motors.
 * Make this command run when the robot is in autonomous mode, and when a joystick button is pressed (your choice of button!)
+* You are going to need to create the command in Potatobot.cpp and Potatobot.h, so you should be able to figure out how to do that by using the examples.

 ## Deploy to the roboRIO
 Putting your code on the roboRIO is straightforward.